lzrdkng/Cobra/README.md

 work with version 1.0.0 or the latest 2.0.5, it should works.
 Other libraries such as [SDL_image](https://www.libsdl.org/projects/SDL_image/) work too.

+### Generate library
+To generate the library, simply use the command make.

 ### Testings
  **Cobra** uses [Catch](https://github.com/philsquared/Catch) for its testing.